Actions Configuration for Collections

 SPARQL Injection Protection

 When using SpEL templates in SPARQL queries, be aware that user-provided values are automatically escaped to prevent SPARQL injection attacks.
-The platform uses SparqlEscapeUtils
+The platform uses SparqlEscapeUtils to:

 - Validate input for dangerous patterns (SPARQL keywords, comment sequences)